blablatdinov/pyeo/README.md

 ## No public methods without a contract

 In Python, `typing.Protocol` is a class introduced in Python 3.8 as part of the typing module.
 It is used to define structural subtyping or "duck typing" for classes, which allows you to create interfaces without using explicit inheritance.

-[EachMethodHasProtocolFeature](/pyeo/features/method_has_protocol.py) rule check that all of public class methods has protocol.
+[flake8-override](https://github.com/blablatdinov/flake8-override) plugin check that all of public class methods has protocol.

 ## No statements in tests